Best Lehenga Tailor In Delhi

 We recommend taking these measurements from a lehenga tailor in Delhi while you’re wearing a thin dress, without any underwear.
 It’s best not to measure yourself right after you’ve worked out or eaten, as your stomach may have bloated.

 For a perfect fit, your dress should be able to go over your head without unzipping and off the ground by at least an inch.
-If possible, bring another person with you and ask them if they can help you take your measurements.
+If possible, bring another person with you and ask them to help you take your measurements.

 3) Opt For Simple And Flattering Silhouettes